aayush1844/Hospital-Mangement-System/README.md

 > Hospital Management System Built with the MERN (MongoDB, Express , React.js and Node.js) and Redux.

+We have hosted this website on [Heroku](https://www.heroku.com).
+You can go to our website from [Here](https://hospital-managementapp.herokuapp.com/).

 ### Frontend

 - Frontend is built with ReactJs.